 Other species use their jumps to move around their habitat more efficiently.

-And some species use their jumps as a way to mate – males will leap toward females in an attempt to impress them with their jumping prowess.
+Some species use their jumps to mate—males leap toward females in an attempt to impress them with their jumping prowess.

 So the next time you see a small insect leaping through the air like a tiny superhero, take a closer look – it might just be a froghopper, one of the most impressive Animals That Hop in the natural world.